dsw7/Horologion/README.md

 sudo vi /etc/horolog.ini
 ```
 #### Set critical times
 Start by setting the critical times.
-The critical times must adhere to the conditions set out in the [Setup](#setup)
+The critical times must adhere to the conditions set out in the
-section.
+[How it works](#how-it-works) section.
 A mapping follows:

 | Variable | Field in `ini` file |
 | ---- | ---- |